rzc0d3r/Lost-Alpha-DC-Data/README.md

 walk_amplitude			=	0.008
 limp_amplitude			=	0.095
 ```
-> Reducing the numbers in these lines of code help reduce the very large camera swings during a sprint
+> Reducing the numbers in these lines of code help reduce the very large camera swings during a sprint.
+>
 > This file will need to be moved to %Lost Alpha DC installed folder%/gamedata/config/misc